Welcome to Your Future

 0.9.3.2 Thank you professional services staff

 Thanks also to the superb support staff (past and present) from professional services, especially the Academic Support Office (ACSO), Student Support Office (SSO) and external affairs office in the Kilburn building.
-Professional services staff continue to make all the magic of teaching and learning possible: Alyx Adams, Daniele Atkinson, Cassie Barlow, Jasmine Barrow, Jennie Ball-Foster, Rosie Beaty, Nicholas Bell, Emma Bentley, Victoria Bezer, Jennie Blake, Christine Bowers, Ian Bradley, Daniel Bulman, Karen Butterworth, Miriam Cadney, Chris Calland, Ben Carter, Patricia Clift Martin, Chris Connolly, Freya Corrywright, Hannah Cousins, Amanda Conway, Emily Conway, Ellie Crompton, Esme Davies, Jean Davison, Lorna Dawson, Holly Dewsnip-Lloyd, Gavin Donald, Kathryn Downey, Lindsay Dunn, Nicola Evans, Molly Fletcher, Matthew Foulkes, Tammy Goldfeld, Penney Gordon-Lanes, Amelia Graham, Arlene Grenade, Charlotte Hart, Iain Hart, Ben Herbert, Kath Hopkins, Sarah Howard, Lynn Howarth, Yvonne Hung, Susie Hymas, Radina Ivanova, Dan Jagger, Alex Jones, Jeremy Jones, Sheezah Kausar, Jessicca Kateryniuk-Smith, Mike Keeley, Kamilla Kopec-Harding, Stephanie Lee, Dominic Laing, Gill Lester, Jez Lloyd, Ruth Maddocks, Cameron Macdonald, Kelly-Ann Mallon, Lisa McDonagh, Tony McDonald, Karon Mee, Anne Milligan, Sarah Millington, Rachel Mutters, Matthew Oakley, Alyson Owens, Chris Page, Carly Peesapati, Melanie Price, Abby Ragazzon-Smith, Chris Rhodes, Stephen Rhodes, Graham Richardson, Martin Ross, Beth Rotherham, Emily Sagues, Emma Sanders, Julian Skyrme, Elaine Sheehan, Angela Standish, Martine Storey, Kory Stout, Bernard Strutt, Hannah Thomas, Jannine Thomas, Joseph Tirone, Daisy Towers, Karen Varty, Anna Warburton-Ball, Richard Ward, Sarah White, Elizabeth Wilkinson, Andrew Whitmore, Sorrel Wilson, Lisa Wright, Mabel Yau, Juanjuan Zhang and Liyuan Zhong.
+Professional services staff continue to make all the magic of teaching and learning possible: Alyx Adams, Daniele Atkinson, Cassie Barlow, Jasmine Barrow, Jennie Ball-Foster, Rosie Beaty, Nicholas Bell, Emma Bentley, Victoria Bezer, Jennie Blake, Christine Bowers, Ian Bradley, Daniel Bulman, Karen Butterworth, Miriam Cadney, Chris Calland, Stacey Casey, Ben Carter, Patricia Clift Martin, Chris Connolly, Freya Corrywright, Hannah Cousins, Amanda Conway, Emily Conway, Ellie Crompton, Esme Davies, Jean Davison, Lorna Dawson, Holly Dewsnip-Lloyd, Gavin Donald, Kathryn Downey, Lindsay Dunn, Nicola Evans, Molly Fletcher, Matthew Foulkes, Tammy Goldfeld, Penney Gordon-Lanes, Amelia Graham, Arlene Grenade, Charlotte Hart, Iain Hart, Ben Herbert, Thomas Hesford, Kath Hopkins, Sarah Howard, Lynn Howarth, Yvonne Hung, Susie Hymas, Radina Ivanova, Dan Jagger, Alex Jones, Jeremy Jones, Sheezah Kausar, Jessicca Kateryniuk-Smith, Mike Keeley, Kamilla Kopec-Harding, Stephanie Lee, Dominic Laing, Gill Lester, Jez Lloyd, Ruth Maddocks, Cameron Macdonald, Kelly-Ann Mallon, Lisa McDonagh, Tony McDonald, Karon Mee, Anne Milligan, Sarah Millington, Rachel Mutters, Matthew Oakley, Alyson Owens, Chris Page, Carly Peesapati, Melanie Price, Abby Ragazzon-Smith, Chris Rhodes, Stephen Rhodes, Graham Richardson, Martin Ross, Beth Rotherham, Emily Sagues, Emma Sanders, Julian Skyrme, Elaine Sheehan, Angela Standish, Martine Storey, Kory Stout, Bernard Strutt, Hannah Thomas, Jannine Thomas, Joseph Tirone, Daisy Towers, Karen Varty, Anna Warburton-Ball, Richard Ward, Sarah White, Elizabeth Wilkinson, Andrew Whitmore, Rachael Willis, Sorrel Wilson, Lisa Wright, Mabel Yau, Juanjuan Zhang and Liyuan Zhong.

 And Wendy.
 We all miss you and love you Wendy. #JusticeForWendy ✊🏽 Fight the Power! ✊🏽 (Ridenhour et al. 1989)